TrevCan/trevcan.github.io/articles/right.truth.md

 But when the truth affects your past, your situation, your view of life.
 You kinda die inside.
-You oughtta accept that sometimes you just aren't right and maybe you fuck.
+You oughtta accept that sometimes you just aren't right and maybe you're fucking wrong.

 I fucked up, I guess.
 I think that you were definitely right, Gaby.
 No problem.
 But it is hard accepting the truth.